MarkLee7925/Obesity-Level-Estimation/README.md

 The dataset used in this project was retrieved from the UCI Machine Learning Repository (see References below).
 In total, there are 2,111 records; each representing a single individual.
 To ensure consistent performance for varying data characteristics, the data used for training the models were randomly sampled without replacement.

-Additional information about each feature can be found in the ".txt" file.
+Additional information about each feature can be found in the "metadata.xlsx" file.

 ## Models: